Understand Azure Active Directory architecture

 All directory reads are serviced from secondary replicas, which are at data centers that are physically located across different geographies.
 There are many secondary replicas, as data is replicated asynchronously.
-Directory reads, such as authentication requests, are serviced from data centers that are close to our customers.
+Directory reads, such as authentication requests, are serviced from data centers that are close to customers.
 The secondary replicas are responsible for read scalability.

 Scalability is the ability of a service to expand to meet increasing performance demands.
 Write scalability is achieved by partitioning the data.
 Read scalability is achieved by replicating data from one partition to multiple secondary replicas distributed throughout the world.

-Requests from directory applications are generally routed to the datacenter that they are physically closest to.
+Requests from directory applications are routed to the datacenter that they are physically closest to.
 Writes are transparently redirected to the primary replica to provide read-write consistency.
 Secondary replicas significantly extend the scale of partitions because the directories are typically serving reads most of the time.

 Directory applications connect to the nearest datacenters.
-This improves performance, and therefore scaling out is possible.
+This connection improves performance, and therefore scaling out is possible.
 Since a directory partition can have many secondary replicas, secondary replicas can be placed closer to the directory clients.
 Only internal directory service components that are write-intensive target the active primary replica directly.